US inmate scheduled to be executed tests positive for virus

 Higgs was convicted of ordering the 1996 murders of three women, Tamika Black, Mishann Chinn and Tanji Jackson, at a federal wildlife center near Beltsville, Maryland.
 Prosecutors say Higgs and two others abducted the women after Higgs became enraged because one of the women rebuffed his advances at party.

-Another of Higgs’ attorneys, Sean Nolan, said his client didn’t kill anyone, had ineffective attorneys and didn’t deserve the death penalty.
+Nolan said his client didn’t kill anyone, had ineffective attorneys and didn’t deserve the death penalty.
 Higgs’ co-defendant, who prosecutors said carried out the killings, was not sentenced to death.